-As a non-profit organization, IIMD has proudly served various ethnic communities within the tri-county area for decades.
+As a non-profit organization, IIMD has proudly served various ethnic communities within the tri-county area for almost 100 years.
 While we emphasize assisting under-represented families, our immigration legal department assists all individuals in achieving their immigration goals.
-IMMD's immigration attorneys are fluent in Spanish and Arabic.
+IMMD's immigration attorneys are fluent in English, Spanish and Arabic.
 We also have staff available who are fluent in Polish, Serbian, Croatian, and Bosnian.
 We provide efficient and affordable services to an internationally diverse and growing client base.
 To view our services, go to http://www.iimd.org/?q=node/1167

 You can reach us by phone at (313) 871-8600 x 234.